scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Combining .NET 5, WinUI, UWP – FullTrust, PartialTrust, WindowsAppContainer](https://nicksnettravels.builttoroam.com/trust-appcontainers/) - (January 11, 2021) - As Microsoft progresses towards the first release of WinUI3 and in parallel invests into Project Reunion, the gap between Win32 based applications (eg WinForms, WPF) and UWP applications is being eroded.
+In this post we’re going to look at the role of trust, identity, capabilities and the Windows App Container, and how they relate to both UWP and .NET 5 based applications.

 * [Packaging a WinUI3 Desktop Application](https://nicksnettravels.builttoroam.com/packaging-winui3-desktop/) - (January 9, 2021) - This week I’ve been looking further into where WinUI3 is at and specifically how it relates to both Win32 and UWP applications.
 Along this journey I ran into a slight issue with WinUI3 for Desktop application that simply wouldn’t run if I published and then installed the package.
 In this post I’m going to walk through creating, publishing, installing and running a WinUI3 application.

 * [WinUI 3 Preview 3](https://devblogs.microsoft.com/pax-windows/winui-3-preview-3/) - (January 7, 2021) - That was our first WinUI Desktop app.
 Its a simple one, but you can see how we can easily leverage the amazing Windows UI stack from a Win32 application with a straight-forward Visual Studio template.
 Now its your time to create beautiful, complex, fully-featured applications with WinUI Desktop.